hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 3. **Wolfs of Calla**.
 Oy joins the ka-tet.
 They find Calla (the far end of their known Mid-World) after chasing someone who was visiting the North Central Positronics Dogan.
-The Dogan becomes the standard metaphor for the internal workings of the brain of the ka-tet and Mia's possesion.
+The Dogan becomes the standard metaphor for the internal workings of the brain of the ka-tet and Mia's possession.
 There is a door they cannot open with the Crimson's King eye graffited.
 They are later introduced to the town folk, dance the Commalah, etc. The kat-tet receives Black Thirteen from the cult that worshiped doors, the Mannis.
-Eddie sees Rolands past in it and how he will betray them for the Tower.
-Rolands sees all the ones he left behind because of his quest, Sussanah who can hold many personalities gets possesed by Mia, a demon from the Prim that inhabited inside the orb, that now starts to grow in her and wants the to steal the orb, reach for the tower and free all the creatures that inhabitate the Prim.
+   Eddie sees Roland's past in it and how he will betray them for the Tower.
+   Roland sees all the ones he left behind because of his quest, Sussanah who can hold many personalities gets possessed by Mia, a demon from the Prim that inhabited inside the orb, that now starts to grow in her and wants the to steal the orb, reach for the tower and free all the creatures that inhabitat the Prim.
 We understand why Roland is how he is, and why he wants to set the Tower aside to help this town, to redeem himself.
 His determination for the tower is succumbing now, he feels guilty, he is not as cold-hearted as he once was.
-Jake's death would be Roland's secret to this ka-tet, and that's hunting him, giving him nightmares, he tells no one but Talitha, the matriach of the town, during the sessions where she helped him with his arthritis.
+Jake's death would be Roland's secret to this ka-tet, and that's hunting him, giving him nightmares, he tells no one but Talitha, the matriarch of the town, during the sessions where she helped him with his arthritis.
 She also makes Andy, her robotic personal assistant, fond of telling horoscopes, promise that will help Roland in times of need.
    She dies of age, but gives Roland possession of her cross to lay at the Tower.
 At her burial Andy says O Discordia!
 They later, after an argument realise they have been keeping secrets from each other, and Black Thirteen is the culprit, so they reconcile and share mind (like the Dogan metaphor that will later be used to defeat the wolfs).
-Eddie gets knighted as a gunslinger, trainning with Roland's martial knowledge.
-Sussanah becames a sister of Oriza — women musn't bear guns.
+Eddie gets knighted as a gunslinger, training with Roland's martial knowledge.
+Sussanah becomes a sister of Oriza — women mustn't bear guns.
 4. **The wind through the keyhole**.
-Roland is hidding with the kids of Calla waiting for the worlfs.
-Want to hear the story of the young gunslinger who slayed a Werewolf?
+Roland is hiding with the kids of Calla waiting for the wolfs.
+Want to hear the story of the young gunslinger who slew a Werewolf?
 Asks the kids.
-He proceeds to tell a story within a story, begining with the little sisters of Eluria, when sister Jenna narrates him *the wind through the keyhole* while Roland is recovering at the hospital.
-The story is the same but the young boy slayed a werewolf in the swamp instead of encountering a dragon, with the gun and silver bullet that the Covenant Man gives him.
-He is later slayed by a dragon in the same swamp when he returns to the enchanted forest looking to save a girl she wanted to marry.
+He proceeds to tell a story within a story, beginning with the little sisters of Eluria, when sister Jenna narrates him *the wind through the keyhole* while Roland is recovering at the hospital.
+   The story is the same but the young boy slew a werewolf in the swamp instead of encountering a dragon, with the gun and silver bullet that the Covenant Man gives him.
+He is later slain by a dragon in the same swamp when he returns to the enchanted forest looking to save a girl she wanted to marry.
    Although Roland omits that part to the kids.
 Back in Calla, they defeat the wolfs, many folks die, including children.
 They notice that someone has given information to the wolfs.
 Eddie dies in this fight, he was not true knight after all.
 His body is buried with his gun, and a rose is planted in his grave like a gunslinger funeral.
 In front of all the new graves, Roland gives a speech, that ends with: O Discordia!
 The Tower demanded another sacrifice, now Roland is determined to end this curse.
 Ka is a wheel, and again, for saving the day, he must pay with blood of his loved ones, and looses his ka-tet again.
 They burn the jaw of the Man in Black, and ask the fire a question, the fire answers with a vision of the traitor visiting the Dogan.
 The traitor did it so that his daughters may survive.
-He begs for mercy before getting hunged. *I, Roland Deschain of Gilead, son of Steven, last in the line of Eld, protector of the Dark Tower, sentence you to die*.
-Sussanah get's finally possesed and tries to murder the gunslinger, in the fight manipulates Oy (again with the Dogan metaphor) to attack Roland, you looses an eye.
+He begs for mercy before getting hanged. *I, Roland Deschain of Gilead, son of Steven, last in the line of Eld, protector of the Dark Tower, sentence you to die*.
+   Sussanah gets finally possessed and tries to murder the gunslinger, in the fight manipulates Oy (again with the Dogan metaphor) to attack Roland, you looses an eye.
 Roland shoots Oy who dies in his hands, it's last word is *Tower*.
 He is left with a big scar in his face and from now on he will wear an eye patch.
-Mia escapes with the orb, but gets caught by Andy and later exorsised by the Mannis.
+Mia escapes with the orb, but gets caught by Andy and later exorcised by the Mannis.
 With some remnants of magic and magnets they throw the demon through a portal in the Doorway Cave to the Todash.
-After that Sussanah decides to stay at Calla as a sister of Oriza, and maybe become the new matriach, since Talitha had no descendants, the sisters will hold elections.
+After that Sussanah decides to stay at Calla as a sister of Oriza, and maybe become the new matriarch, since Talitha had no descendants, the sisters will hold elections.
 The town folk complain that the Gunslinger intervention was for worse, more people died, and now the town must be rebuilt.
 He is asked to leave and never to come back.
 He is banished from Mid-World, his own world.
 5. **The Waste lands**.
 Roland returns to the North Central Positronics Dogan, and with help of Andy, opens the locked door.
 A terminal tells is connected with Lud, where the wolfs come from.
 That is where the beam starts.
 We learn a bit about the myth of the guardians.
 They leave to Outer-World with Black thirteen.
-In Lud, we enjoy all the post-apocaliptic cyberpunk goodness ala Mad Max or The 100, graffities of the Crimson King eye and some slow mutants too.
+In Lud, we enjoy all the post-apocalyptic cyberpunk goodness ala Mad Max or The 100, graffitis of the Crimson King eye and some slow mutants too.
 We learn that gangs stole kids to give them to Dandelo, a minion of the Crimson King, who roont them, a monster similar to IT, if not IT itself.
    Dandelo feeds from emotions, so it is Andy the one that kills it by